flying-lama/sentinel/README.md

 ```bash
 echo "mySecurePassword123" | docker secret create inwx_password -
 ```
-2. Copy the docker-compose.yml file and adjust it to your needs
+2. Copy the docker-compose.yml file from ``deployment/docker-swarm`` folder and adjust it to your needs
 3. Deploy as a stack to your Swarm cluster:

 ```bash